7 Best Fidelity ETFs to Buy Now

 Should Investors Buy Multiple ETFs?

 Some Fidelity ETFs deliver higher returns than others, but the possibility of higher returns also comes with more risk.
-Furthermore, you may want to invest in a Fidelity ETF that focuses on a single sector, but you may need additional ETFs for true diversification.
+Furthermore, you may be attracted to a Fidelity ETF that focuses on a single sector, but you’ll need additional ETFs for true diversification.

 More from U.S. News